bnagajagadeesh/azuredevopsagent-aci/README.md

 ```

 ### Create an Azure DevOps service connection
 Create an Azure DevOps service connection for your Azure subscription.
-You can refer to  [create an azure devops service connection](https://learn.microsoft.com/en-us/azure/container-apps/azure-pipelines#create-an-azure-devops-service-connection) for detailed steps.
+You can refer to  [Create a service connection](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection) for detailed steps.

 ### Create an Azure DevOps YAML pipeline
-Create a new Azure DevOps YAML pipeline using [azure-pipelines.yml](azure-pipelines.yml).
-You can refer to  [create an azure devops yaml pipeline](https://learn.microsoft.com/en-us/azure/container-apps/azure-pipelines#create-an-azure-devops-yaml-pipeline) for detailed steps.
+In your Azure DevOps project, select Pipelines.

+Select New pipeline.

+Select Azure Repos Git.

+Select the repo that contains your source code (azuredevopsagent-aci).

+Existing Azure Pipelines YAML file

+Select /ContainerInstance/azure-pipelines.yml or /ContainerInstanceWithPAT/azure-pipelines.yml

+Select Save and run.

+An Azure Pipelines run starts to build and deploy your container Instance.
+To check its progress, navigate to Pipelines and select the run.
+During the first pipeline run, you may be prompted to authorize the pipeline to use your service connection.

-#### Create Personal Access Token (PAT)
+#### Create Personal Access Token
-This step is required only if you want to use PAT based authentication.
-Create a new Personal Access Token in Azure DevOps.
+This step is required only if you want to use Personal Access Token (PAT) based authentication.
+Create a new PAT in Azure DevOps and note down token generated.
 You can refer to [Create a PAT](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows#create-a-pat) for detailed steps.

 #### Create a new secret variable
 This step is required only if you want to use PAT based authentication.
-Create a new secret variable called "azpToken" and set the value with the PAT value generated.
+Create a new secret variable called "azpToken" and set the value with the PAT value generated in the previous step.
 You can refer to [Secret variable in the UI](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash#secret-variable-in-the-ui) for detailed steps.

 ### Create Agent pool